es-sns121/qtEpics-Slider/README.md

 This allows a client to know the context in which a piece of data should be displayed (i.e. ranges, format, units, etc.).

+The server binary instantiates an EPICS v4 database that hosts a single EPICS v4 record, 'testRecord'.
+This record has two fields, an integer field named 'value', and a Display field named 'display'.
+The Display structure holds data relevant to how the 'value' field should be display, specifically minimum and maximum values of a range.

+The client binary, using a Qt QApplication, opens a window that holds a slider widget and a progress bar widget.
+The slider widget controls the value of the 'value' field held on the database record.
+The value is then displayed in the progress bar widget.
+The ranges of both widgets are derived from the Display structure held on the record.

 ## Building

 To build the application an installion of EPICS v3 and v4 must be present.
 This